Supporting the Wellbeing of Students

-The University is committed to the wellbeing of its students and staff.
-Arrangements to ensure that individuals receive proper support have recently been refreshed and are set out below.
+The University is committed to the wellbeing of its students.
+Arrangements to ensure that individuals can access support are set out below.

-1. Students can face a number of challenges and difficulties while they are at University, and this can sometimes lead to concerns about their wellbeing.
-Indicators of personal difficulty and distress vary greatly, and some examples are set out in paragraph 7 below.
+Students can face a number of challenges and difficulties while they are at University, and this can sometimes lead to concerns about their wellbeing.
+Indicators of personal difficulty and distress vary greatly, and some indicative examples are set out below.

-2. If you are concerned about a students wellbeing or behaviour, you should contact your Head of School or Faculty Education Service Manager who will assist in the referral of the student to more specialist support services (such as the Student Mental Health and Wellbeing Service).
-If your concern is about a student in University-owned or managed accommodation, you should contact the residence warden or the Universitys Accommodation Manager.
-In some cases it may be helpful to review the students situation; relevant expertise from around the University will be brought together in a Student Support Case Conference to identify the best way to support the individual.
+If you are concerned about a student’s wellbeing or behaviour, you should contact your Head of School or Faculty Student Support Manager who will assist in the referral of the student to more specialist support services (such as the Student Counselling and Wellbeing Service).
+If your concern is about a student in University-owned or managed accommodation, you should contact the residence warden or the University’s Accommodation Manager.
+In some cases it may be helpful to review the student’s situation; relevant expertise from around the University will be brought together to identify the best way to support the individual.

 Indicators of concern